JonathanAndrews/robot_pong/README.md

 - TensorFlow - for building a neural network
 - Keras - converted our Python neural network into javascript
 - TensorFlowJS - allowed us to store our neural network that had been converted from Python
-- expresJS - hosting our front end game, hosting an API that uploaded different AI models
+- expressJS - hosting our front end game, hosting an API that serves different AI models

 ## Features